bayknight/Demultiplex/Assignment-the-first/Code_diagram.md

 fastq2: index1
 fastq3: index2
 fastq4: read2
+Need to return 52 total files at the end
+48 index files 1 of each index for Read 1 and read 4.
+2 hopped 1 of each read 1 and read 4
+2 unknown 1 of each read 1 and read 4
 ```

 Create a dictionary of keys as indices and keys that map to the hop files and unknown index files